Graduate Exams Ph.D.

 Step 1.
 Department Approval

 Download and complete the appropriate form below.
-Once complete with requested documents, you are required to meet with the Director of Graduate Studies for department review/approval and signature on your exam request, before submission to department grad office.
+Once complete with requested documents, you are required to meet with the Associate Head of Graduate Studies for department review/approval and signature on your exam request, before submission to department grad office.

 Step 2.
 Graduate College Approval

-Once you have received approval from the DGS, you must log in here https://go.grad.illinois.edu/student-portal to initiate the exam request for Graduate College approval of the exam committee.
+Once you have received approval from the Associate Head of Graduate Studies, you must log in here https://go.grad.illinois.edu/student-portal to initiate the exam request for Graduate College approval of the exam committee.
 Department approval will then be confirmed to Graduate College.
 This second step is required by Graduate College for approval of your exam committee and issuance of exam result forms before taking the exam.

 PRELIMINARY EXAM REQUEST FORM